Inference vs. Prediction - Why does it Matter?

 The Value of Predictive Threat Intelligence

 The end product is unique, highly valuable data about imminent threats.
-This gives SOC teams using Augur a headstart and allows them to proactively block threats before they are even detected and reported by other cybersecurity companies.
+This gives SOC teams using Augur a head start and allows them to proactively block threats before they are even detected and reported by other cybersecurity companies.

 Of course, we can’t catch everything.
 Nobody can.
-That’s why we bundle over 120 other threat intel sources into our pXDR solution to provide in-depth coverage.
+That’s why we bundle over 120 other threat intel sources into our PDR solution to provide in-depth coverage.
 But our predictive threat intelligence on cybercriminal infrastructure is both unique and valuable.
 For example, we predicted important elements of the SolarWinds supply chain hack and the Colonial Pipelines ransomware attack well before any IOCs were reported – giving our clients proactive protection.

 Those are just two examples of creating Known Bads from Unknown Bads.
 Augur generates thousands of unique predictions every week with a false positive rate of under 0.01%.
 That means you can block threats identified by Augur with a high degree of confidence.
 If your organization needs the best protection possible, your coverage is still incomplete without Augur.

 Find Out How We Help Secure Your Perimeter